 According to the U.S. Bureau of Labor Statistics, in the year ending April 2020, Ohio witnessed a 17.2% decrease in private-sector employment, highlighting the challenges faced by small businesses .

 Unlike other states, Ohio does not have a specific requirement for how much time must pass before creditors can no longer make claims against dissolved LLCs and corporations.

 However, it is recommended to wait until at least 60 days after notice has been sent to third parties (as recommended by the Ohio Secretary of State).

 When sending the notice to the creditors, make sure to include your full business name, mailing address, and the effective date of the dissolution.

-In order to dissolve an Ohio LLC, all of these tax accounts must be closed.
-This can be done by filing the final sales tax return and other required forms with the Department of Taxation.
+Close all LLC accounts, including sales tax, withholding tax, and corporation franchise tax by filing the final sales tax return and other required forms with the Department of Taxation.

 After your articles are processed, the SOS will send you a Certificate of Dissolution (or "Certificate of Termination" if your company is still in good standing).
 This document confirms that your LLC has been officially dissolved.